Arvyduxx/Snake-AI-Game/README.md

 Button font changed from "Ariel" to "Courier New", Window background color changed from white to black, Score label color changed from white to red.
-*on Mac there is some weird white rectangle across buttons but it doesnt afect gameplay.
+*on Mac there is some weird white rectangle across buttons but it doesn't affect gameplay.
 Thanks for playing.😊